WMET: History

-The station became WMTG playing Oldies until June 1986.
-Later in June, 1986, WMTG format was changed to Top 40 with a mix of Classic Rock.
-Some of the DJs during the Top 40/Classic Rock format were Kyle Leslie, Captain Jack Taylor, Michael T., Dave Austin and Pat Diamond.
-WMTG was shut down with very little warning on Oct.
-15th, 1986.
-WMET went on the air in December, 1986.
-(Metro Radio) with an Adult Contemporary format.
+The station became WMTG playing oldies until June 1986.
+Later in June 1986, WMTG format was changed to Top 40 with a mix of classic rock.
+Some of the DJs during the Top 40/Classic Rock format were Kyle Leslie, Captain Jack Taylor, Michael Thomas, Dave Austin, and Pat Diamond.
+WMTG was shut down with very little warning on October 15, 1986.
+WMET went on the air in December 1986 as "Metro Radio", with an adult contemporary format.
 Some of the DJs when WMET began were Bob Appel, Shawn Anderson and Katie Christopher.
 Around 1988 WMET went with the Satellite Music Network.
-The satellite music feed was eventually dropped and replaced with live and local personalities, continuing the Adult Contemporary format, with brokered ethnic and religious shows on the weekends and mid-day and evening talk shows during the week, in addition to the music.
+The satellite music feed was eventually dropped and replaced with live and local personalities, continuing the adult contemporary format, with brokered ethnic and religious shows on the weekends and mid-day and evening talk shows during the week, in addition to the music.
 The station also featured top of the hour news from the Satellite News Network, followed by local news from the in-house news staff.
 The most unique program was the Rocky Road show on Friday and Saturday nights which featured an eclectic mix of blues, country, oldies and rock music.

-In the 1990s, simulcast the business news format of WPGC while airing brokered talk shows on the weekend.
+In the 1990s, WMET simulcast the business news format of WPGC (1580 AM) while airing brokered talk shows on the weekend.
 The 1994 College World Series final game was broadcast on the station.

 By the mid-1990s, WMET picked up the business news format full-time from WPGC.
 The station's most popular show was The Don MacDonald Show.
 Show host from various sectors of the financial world would purchase air time on the station.
-The station also became known as an affiliate of Baltimore Orioles Minor League affiliate The Frederick Keys and affiliate of Mount Saint Mary's Basketball of the Division I North East Conference.
-The stations feed was also carried on the Dulles Airport Flight Information Channel on Media General Cable in Northern Virginia.
+The station also became known as an affiliate of the Frederick Keys (a Baltimore Orioles minor league affiliate) and affiliate of Mount St. Mary's Mountaineers men's basketball.
+The station's feed was also carried on the Dulles Airport Flight Information Channel on Media General Cable in Northern Virginia.